kalikichandu/DevOps-for-ML/README.md

 ![Architecture](Readme%20Content/ML%20Prediction%20Flow.png)

+## Code Files:

+<ins>CI_and_CD/src/inference.py</ins>:

+•	Reading the Input Json data and transform it into prediction sample.

+•	Load the Pickled Model file and predict for Input data

+•	Jsonify the predictions and return the response.

+•	Wrap this Model Prediction code in a Flask API and expose the endpoint.

+<ins>Dockerfile</ins>:  Our Flask API will run inside this Docker Container.

+•	Using Base Image as continuumio/anaconda3:4.4.0

+•	Install required Ubuntu packages

+•	Set the Working Directory

+•	Copy the required Code Files.

+•	Install the dependent python Packages.

+•	Run the Flask API to serve the Model

+<ins>Jenkinsfile</ins>: Contains Code to build Docker Image and run Docker Container to server Model as an API.

+•	Pretty much the steps explained below in [ML Prediction Pipeline Steps](https://github.com/kalikichandu/DevOps-for-ML#ml-prediction-pipeline-steps).

 Whenever developer checks-in code to github and pull request is approved to merge code to Master branch then the Jenkins ML Prediction Pipeline will be triggered.

 ## Prerequisites for ML Prediction Pipeline: